gambitph/Stackable/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 2.12.0 =
+* New: You can now pick multiple categories / taxonomies in the Blog Posts block
+* New: Improved UX/UI for the block inspector and popups
+* Fixed: Now easier to set left/right paddings to zero
+* Fixed: Compatibility issue when coming from a Stackable beta build

 = 2.11.4 =
 * New: Redesigned responsive toggles to make them easier to use and discover